Winter Troll Fishery Update

 - 2022–2023 Winter Troll Exemption Permit Form for Catcher-processors (PDF 157 kB)

-The Southeast Alaska/Yakutat winter troll fishery will open on October 11, 2014 and will remain open through April 30, 2015 or until a total of 45,000 non-Alaska hatchery-produced king salmon are harvested, plus the estimated number of Alaska hatchery-produced king salmon harvested.
+The Southeast Alaska/Yakutat winter troll fishery will open on October 11, 2016 and will remain open through April 30, 2017 or until a total of 45,000 non-Alaska hatchery-produced king salmon are harvested, plus the estimated number of Alaska hatchery-produced king salmon harvested.
 The fishery is confined to waters east of the winter boundary line (surfline) and includes waters of Yakutat Bay.
-Please refer to the 2014–2015 Winter Troll Fishery Management Plan and the 2012–2015 Southeast Alaska and Yakutat Commercial Salmon Fishing Regulations booklet for more details.
+Please refer to the 2016-2017 Winter Troll Management Plan (PDF 2,620 kB) and the 2015–2018 Southeast Alaska/Yakutat Commercial Salmon Fishing Regulations (PDF 1,629 kB) booklet for more details.
 During the winter fishery, all salmon species except coho may be retained.

 - Winter Troll Chinook Fishery Data by District and Week

 - Winter Troll Season Cumulative Catch, Effort, and Percentage of Regional Catch to Date

 - Hatchery Contribution to the Winter Troll Fishery (PDF 149 kB)

 - History of the Winter Salmon Troll Fishery in Southeast Alaska/Yakutat (PDF 1,315 kB)

 If a login screen appears below, please try refreshing the webpage using your browser's refresh button.

 - Numbers of Fish are based on fish ticket data.